-To accurately capture the capacity contribution of customer-generator exports, available historical data for 2020 and 2021 was used for the ELCC and NREL 8,760 calculations.
-Because these methods both typically consider a timeframe of one calendar year, the results for 2020 and 2021 were averaged to produce a singular average ELCC value and average NREL 8,760 value.
-As more data becomes available, a 3- or 5-year rolling average could be used so that the capacity contribution of future customer-generator exports is not skewed by the customer resource buildout of past years.
-Using a 3- or 5-year rolling average also captures the varying weather conditions that can occur from year to year, and thus, better reflect the expected value.
+To accurately capture the capacity contribution of customer-generator exports, available historical data for 2020 and 2021 was used and applied to the ELCC and NREL 8,760 hour-based calculations.
+Because these methods both typically consider a timeframe of one calendar year, the results for 2020 and 2021 were averaged to produce a singular average ELCC value and average NREL 8,760 hour-based value; this average approach is done to capture the customer-generator export contribution range resulting from the correlation between weather, load, and VER output, which can vary year to year.
+As more data becomes available, a three- or five-year rolling average could be used so that the capacity contribution of future customer-generator exports is not skewed by the customer resource buildout of past years.
+Using a three- or five-year rolling average also captures the varying weather conditions that can occur from year to year, and thus, better reflect the expected value.

-Both the ELCC and NREL 8,760 methods require the following historical input data:
+Both the ELCC and NREL 8,760 hour-based methods require the following historical input data:

 - The annual hourly system load data

 - The annual hourly system solar data

 - The annual hourly system wind data

 - The annual hourly system run of river data

-- The annual hourly system cogeneration data

-- The annual hourly customer-generator export data (with losses applied) and the corresponding customer-generator export nameplate capacity